 Visit the Limonaia la Malora Lemon Garden in Gargnano

 Lake Garda has a rich tradition of citrus cultivation along the coast that dates to the 13th century and one that in many ways changed the fortunes of its residents and economy.
 These stonewall-encased terraced lemon gardens were especially built to protect the produce from the harsh winter conditions.
+The gardens are a must-visit and seeing them is among the top things to do in Lake Garda.
 The lemons, renowned for their high quality, were sold across Europe and the business peaked between 1850-1855.
 Over the years, production decreased significantly due to agricultural disease and competition from Southern Italy after unification, which led to many of these lemon houses sadly being abandoned.

 It was one such 16th century lemon house or limonaia in Gargnano, abandoned for 15 years, that caught the attention of owner Giuseppe Gandossi in 1978, who, both awestruck by its dramatic location on Lake Garda and touched by its forlornness, decided that his own hunt for a family home ended here.
 He cleared out the weeds and overgrowth and put his heart into nursing them back to health so they could bear fruit once again.